kevinwshin/French-House-Manual/README.md

 If the member proposing the purchase is an officer, they must find two additional officers to approve the purchase.
 If the member proposing the purchase is the Treasurer, they must get the approval of the Trustee.

 ### Personal Mess Fines
-A personal mess includes any personal items, leftover dishes or cookware left in common areas for more than 24 hours.
-Officers may asses a fine of 1 hour of labor which will be assigned by the labor czar.
-If you notice someone leaves something behind, bring it to his or her attention before alerting an officer.
+A personal mess includes any personal items, leftover dishes, or cookware left in common areas for more than 24 hours.
+Officers may asses a fine of one hour of labor which will be assigned by the Labor Czar.
+If you notice someone leaves something behind, bring it to their attention before alerting an officer.
 There must be two witnesses in order to issue a personal mess fine.
 Three personal mess fines will result in a labor violation.

 No dishes can sit in the sink.
 In the event a member places dishes in the sink, personal mess fine can be issued.
-The only exception to this rule is the use of the sink during Dinner Clean.
+The only exception to this rule is the use of the sink during any kitchen clean.

 ### Maintenance Fines
-Performing an act deemed unsafe by the Maintenance Officer, or which puts the house itself at risk can result in makeup labor or a member review.
+Performing an act deemed unsafe by the Maintenance Officer or which puts the house itself at risk can result in a labor fine or a member review.
 Any "unsafe act" must be mentioned at a meeting.
 Punishment will be administered in the following manner:

 First offense: warning
-Second offense: One hour of labor
+Second offense: one hour of labor
-Third offense: Two hours of labor
+Third offense: two hours of labor
-Fourth offense: Two hours of labor and conflict mediation
+Fourth offense: two hours of labor and conflict mediation
-Fifth offense or more: Member review and if still a member two hours of labor
+Fifth offense or more: member review and two hours of labor if still a member

 ### Officer Fines

-Officers which do not complete their duties as outlined in the Officer Roles section of the manual may be reprimanded with a Labor Violation, given by:
+Officers who do not complete their duties as outlined in the Officer Roles section of the manual may be reprimanded with a Labor Violation, given by:
 1. Any group of three housemates who collaboratively decide to issue a fine, to be reported to the Treasurer or Labor Czar for collection.
 This fine can be reviewed and vetoed by 2/3 officer vote.
 2. A majority of the house at a meeting.
 3. Any two officers.

-If an Officer has not adhered to their responsibilities, they may be impeached at a House Meeting.
+If an officer has not adhered to their responsibilities, they may be impeached at a House Meeting.

 ---

 ## INTERIM

-The Trustee must plan to have the period when interim will start mapped out at the second to last house meeting of a semester.
+The Trustee must plan to have the period when interim will start mapped out at the second-to-last House Meeting of a semester.
 It can then be voted on, and interim officers can be elected at the final meeting.
 Interim will then last until contracts end.

 ### Interim Officers
-Officers elected for Interim should be members which are going to spend a large amount of time at the house during the period.
-There are three officer positions required to be filled, but others may be added at house discretion.
-The positions are as follows: Trustee/Membership (3), Labor Czar (3), Kitchen Manager/Treasurer (3)
+Officers elected for interim should be members who are going to spend a large amount of time at the house during the period.
+There are three officer positions which are required to be filled, but others may be added at the discretion of the house.
+The positions are as follows: Trustee/Membership (3 hours), Labor Czar (3 hours), and Kitchen Manager/Treasurer (3 hours).

 ### Interim Labor
-Labor is at the discretion of Interim Labor Czar.
-If you are not going to be at the house for a period during interim, it is your responsibility to let the Labor Czar know in advance so that the very fluid labor schedule during interim can remain uninterrupted.
+Labor is at the discretion of the interim Labor Czar.
+If you are not going to be at the house for a period during interim, it is your responsibility to let the Labor Czar know in advance, so that the very fluid labor schedule during interim can remain uninterrupted.
 The warning and fine system set during the semester preceding interim will be used as the template for this time period.

 ### Interim House Process
-Interim house process is the same as the semester house process.
-Prospective new members should take a tour in person or over a video call
+The interim house process is the same as the semester house process.
+Prospective new members should take a tour in person or over a video call.

 ---